bhk/scam/libraries.md

 ##### `(strip-vec vec)`

+Remove redundant spaces from a vector or list.

-Collapse spaces and tabs, leaving "\n" alone.
-This can be used to remove redundant spaces from a vector or dictionary without modifying its contents.
-(The builtin `strip` will convert newlines to spaces.)
+Consecutive spaces and tabs will be collapsed to a single space and leading and trailing spaces will be removed.
+(The function `strip` is similar, but it first will convert newlines to spaces.)

 ##### `(trace-expect a b)`